AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

        null;
     end Show_Formal_Type_Declaration;

-The declaration of ``T`` as :ada:`private` indicates that any type can be mapped to it.
-These are some examples of formal types:
+The declaration of ``T`` as :ada:`private` indicates that you can map any type to it.
+But you can also restrict the declaration to allow only some types to be mapped to that formal type.
+Here are some
+examples:

 +-------------------------+---------------------------------------------+
 | Formal Type             | Format                                      |